CartoDB/dataservices-api/doc/demographic_functions.md

 # Demographic Functions

 The Demographic Snapshot API function enables you to collect demographic details around a point location.
-For example, you can take the coordinates of a bus stop and find the average population characteristics in that location.
+For example, you can take the coordinates of a coffee shop and find the average population characteristics around that location.
 If you need help creating coordinates from addresses, see the [Geocoding Functions](/cartodb-platform/dataservices-api/geocoding-functions/) documentation.

 _**Note:** The Demographic Snapshot API is currently only available for the United States._